stryker-mutator/stryker-net/docs/Configuration.md

 ```

 Default: `"off"`
+### Notes on coverage analysis
+* The 'dotnet test' runner only supports `all` mode.
+This is due to dotnet test limitation
+* Results are not impacted by coverage analysis.
+If you identify a suspicious survivor, run
+Stryker again without coverage analysis and report an issue if this mutant is killed by this run.
+* when using `perTest` mode, mutants that are executed as part as some static constructor/initializer
+are run against all tests, as Stryker can not reliably capture coverage for those.
+This is a consequence of static
+constructors/initialisers being called only once during tests.
+This heuristic is not needed when using
+`perTestInIsolation` due to test being run one by one.

 ## Abort test on fail
 Abort unit testrun as soon as any one unit test fails.
 This can reduce the overall running time.